vuejs/v2.vuejs.org/src/v2/guide/components.md

 - [Single-file (`.vue`) components](single-file-components.html)
 - [`<script type="text/x-template">`](components-edge-cases.html#X-Templates)

-That's all you need to know about DOM template parsing caveats for now -- and actually, the end of Vue's _Essentials_.
+That's all you need to know about DOM template parsing caveats for now.
+And actually, this is the end of Vue's _Essentials_.
 Congratulations!
-There's still more to learn, but first, we recommend taking a break to play with Vue yourself and build something fun.
+There's still more to learn...but first, take a break to play with Vue yourself and build something fun.

 Once you feel comfortable with the knowledge you've just digested, we recommend coming back to read the full guide on [Dynamic & Async Components](components-dynamic-async.html), as well as the other pages in the Components In-Depth section of the sidebar.